PfMartin/js/README.md

 # js
-A repository to learn and practice JavaScript
+A repository for learning and practicing JavaScript